drown-lab/lab-website/_people/amy_li.md

 linkedin: ''

 ---
 Amy is a Chemical Biology major focused on performing the chemical synthesis of small-molecule probes to be used in chemical proteomics experiments.
+Amy is currently in pharmacy school.